ChemeketaCS/csweb/content/assignments/cs161/trianglesolver/index.md

 using which unit.
 Good rules of thumb are: convert any degree input to radians immediately after reading it in; Then convert any angles back to degrees right before trying to print them.

+* Because doubles have inherit limits to their accuracy, you should not use `==` or `!=` to compare them.
+Instead of "if x == y" you should write "if the difference between x and y is small enough".
+The standard way to do that is something like: `abs(x - y) < 0.0001`.
+(Book section 3.6 part 6)

+* Use *at least* 5 decimal places for PI: 3.14159.
+More places will give you more accuracy.

 * Answers below are shown rounded – that is optional.
 If you want to round, \<cmath>
 includes a round() function that can help you round to nearest whole number.

-* Use at least 5 decimal places for PI: 3.14159
 {{% /alert %}}

 -----------